ossec/ossec-docs/docs/rootcheck/analysis-tuxkit.rst

 The default installation directory is /dev/tux.
 Shell script savvy skripkids may want to change this to avoid detection.

-NOTE: the tuxkit installationn script contains a variable EMAIL which has the default value of the author.
+NOTE: the tuxkit installation script contains a variable EMAIL which has the default value of the author.
 At the end of the installation, the script will send an email which the subject "Tuxkit1.0".
 The e-mail contains information about the host, the SSH backdoor port, the psyBNC port, and